• Visit

 Department of English, Faculty of Arts and Social Sciences

-Jared Lim: Light, Refraction, and Density: Capturing Atomic Resolution with X-Ray Crystallography
+Jared Lim: Light, Diffraction, and Density: Capturing Atomic Resolution with X-Ray Crystallography

 Department of Molecular Biology and Biochemistry, Faculty of Science